-Discussion: We appreciate the importance of the EFC provider understanding the various aspects of, and the links between, the school's physical environment and the creation of a learning environment that supports safety and nurtures trust and collaboration.
+Discussion: We appreciate the importance of the EFC provider Start Printed Page 41696understanding the various aspects of, and the links between, the school's physical environment and the creation of a learning environment that supports safety and nurtures trust and collaboration.
 We believe that we have included language that supports the balance between student safety and creating a learning environment that supports trust and collaboration.
 Specifically, through the priority and requirements, we have included specifications that the EFC should disseminate research and best practices.
 We consider facilities that serve to keep students secure, while supporting a nurturing environment, to be an example of best practice.

 Comment: One commenter recommended that the Web site created by the EFC should include tools to facilitate interaction between site visitors.
 The commenter specifically recommended using blogs or forums to support interaction.

 Discussion: We envision that the Web site created by the EFC grantee may support a number of resources and services to encourage interaction between site visitors.
 However, we do not want to be overly prescriptive about the specific functions of the Web site, which would inhibit applicant flexibility to propose and build a site that fulfills the goals of the EFC.